OpenNebula/docs/source/management_and_operations/backups/backup_jobs.rst

 Backup Operation Configuration
 --------------------------------------------------------------------------------

-Each backup operation in the Backup Job share the same configuration attributes.
-You can use the very same :ref:`attributes defined for Single Backup operations <vm_backups_config_attributes>`.
-Additionally, you need to specify the ``DATASTORE_ID`` where the backups will be stored.
-For example to configure incremental backups, with a retention policy of 4 backups and use the backup datastore 101, you can use:

 Every backup operation within the Backup Job shares the same configuration attributes, which can use the :ref:`attributes defined for Single Backup operations <vm_backups_config_attributes>`.
 In addition, you **must** specify the ``DATASTORE_ID`` where the backups will be stored.
 For instance, to configure incremental backups with a retention policy of 4 backups and utilize backup datastore 101, you can use the following example: